 Exit settings for Screen Resolution

 The setup for your displays should look like what’s on the image beneath.
-Click on OK to exit Screen Resolution setting.
+Click on OK to exit the Screen Resolution setting.

 Restart our software